iftikhar8/thesis/metrics/metrics.md

 | Graph theory        |                         | **10.2** |

-: The five measures that are required to make comparative analysis on studies using biophysical connectivity models. {#tbl:metrics}
+: The five measures that are required to make comparative analysis from studies using biophysical connectivity models. {#tbl:metrics}

 |        Metric       | Measure parameters |
 | :------------------ | :----------------- |